primev/mev-commit/contracts/doc/GasTankDepositor.md

-# GasTankManager Contract Documentation
+# GasTankDepositor Contract Documentation

 ## Overview

-The `GasTankManager` contract coordinates on-demand ETH transfers from user EOAs to an RPC service-managed EOA for custodial gas tank management.
+The `GasTankDepositor` contract coordinates on-demand ETH transfers from user EOAs to an RPC service-managed EOA for custodial gas tank management.
 This contract enables automatic gas tank top-ups using the ERC-7702 standard, allowing users to delegate smart contract functionality to their EOA addresses without requiring a contract wallet.

 ## Purpose